jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/editing_intro.md

 Be clear and accurate: Proofread and polish the summary. -->

 ## Next Steps

+**Take your time**: You have at least 10 minutes to make edits.
+Don't rush!

 After you finish editing, you’ll highlight the parts of the summary you think will be most helpful to future users.